Benzodiazepine addiction treatment and recovery in arizona

 What Are Benzodiazepines?

 Benzodiazepines are a type of drug that act as tranquilizers.
-They effect the central nervous system, stimulating muscle relaxation, suppressed brain activity, and feelings of sedation that decrease anxiety.
+They affect the central nervous system, stimulating muscle relaxation, suppressed brain activity, and feelings of sedation that decrease anxiety.
 Despite being one of the most commonly-prescribed medications in the U.S., the pleasurable effects and the availability of benzodiazepines can make these substances highly addictive.

 There are thousands of varieties of benzodiazepines, but very few are actually approved by the FDA for use in the United States.
 Benzodiazepines are classified into three categories: ultra-short acting, short-acting, and long-acting.